 These prestigious awards recognize the nationís best students.
 They offer considerable support either for continued education at the graduate level or for other significant post-graduate work, such as service to the nation or the community.
 Academic fellowships provide full tuition, fees, living expenses and a stipend.
 Non-academic honors include a stipend and other benefits.

-Many of the best known of these scholarships and fellowships, such as the Rhodes Scholarship or the Fulbright involve international work overseas, although several, such as the Javits Fellowships, Jack Kent Cooke Scholarships, or the National Science Foundation fellowships allow you to pursue your graduate work at the university of your choice in the U.S.
+Many of the best known of these scholarships and fellowships, such as the Rhodes Scholarship, Marshall Scholarship and the Fulbright Scholarship involve international work overseas, although some, such as the National Science Foundation fellowships allow you to pursue your graduate work at the university of your choice in the U.S.

 Some of these, such as the Truman Scholarship, the Udall Scholarship, and the Goldwater Scholarship can be held when you are an undergraduate, with the award carrying over to your graduate studies as well.